wheemyungshin/fMRI-KD/README.md

 ## Script files

 - **train_teacher.py**: It trains 1-D resnet teacher using fMRI data.
 You should run this code first to generate teacher model.
-The save path is models/model1d_(subject_num)_weight_best.pt
+The save path is models/model1d_(subject_num)_weight_best.pt.
+To save the models, run command "mkdir models/" before the training code.
 - **train_both.py**: It trains 2-D resnet student using distillation from 1-D resnet teacher.
 Corresponding image dataset is required to run this code.
 (Warning!!)Due to copyright issues, the dataset is not open and only available by requesting at [https://forms.gle/ujvA34948Xg49jdn9](https://docs.google.com/forms/d/e/1FAIpQLSfuAF-tr4ZUBx2LvxavAjjEkqqUOj0VpqpeJNCe-IcdlqJekg/viewform) by the authors of [GenericObjectDecoding](https://github.com/KamitaniLab/GenericObjectDecoding).
 If the dataset is ready, you should place them in images/.
 - **train_both_feature_distill.py**: It trains 2-D resnet student using feature distillation from 1-D resnet teacher.
 Corresponding image dataset is required to run this code.
 (Warning!!)Due to copyright issues, the dataset is not open and only available by requesting at [https://forms.gle/ujvA34948Xg49jdn9](https://docs.google.com/forms/d/e/1FAIpQLSfuAF-tr4ZUBx2LvxavAjjEkqqUOj0VpqpeJNCe-IcdlqJekg/viewform) by the authors of [GenericObjectDecoding](https://github.com/KamitaniLab/GenericObjectDecoding).
 If the dataset is ready, you should place them in images/.